 The district will periodically review its anti-bullying policy and revise as needed.
+The district's school board shall receive input from school personnel, students, and administrators when reviewing and revising the policy.

 Sexual Harassment/Gender Discrimination

 "Verbal or physical conduct of a sexual nature, imposed on the basis of sex, by an employee, student, or agent of the District that denies, limits, provides different, or conditions the provision of aid, benefits, services or treatment protected under Title IX."